tibco-bnl/workshop-tibco-platform/docs/configure-platform/configure-tibco-platform.md

 During the configuration of the platform a number of mails are sent (to newly created users).
 In order to facilitate this process in the sandbox environment a mail server is provisioned.

-Open the following URL in a webbrowser in Windows: https://mail.localhost.dataplanes.pro/
+Open the following URL chrome: https://mail.localhost.dataplanes.pro/

+PLEASE MIND: you may get a warning that the TLS certificate is not trusted.
+This is the case if you use a self-signed certificate.
+If that is the case click anywhere on the webpage and type 'thisisunsafe'.

 ![](../images/mailserver.png)